t8lv4/CountOnMe/README.md

 # Bonus

 Unit tests automation with jenkins and fastlane.

-[The pdf file Bonus_Integration_Continue](https://github.com/t8lv4/CountOnMe/blob/master/Bonus_Integration_Continue.pdf) is a step by step description (in french) of a jenkins and fastlane set up.
+The pdf file [Bonus_Integration_Continue](https://github.com/t8lv4/CountOnMe/blob/master/Bonus_Integration_Continue.pdf) is a step by step description (in french) of a jenkins and fastlane set up.
 This CI system is deployed locally on macOS 10.13.6.

 By the end of this set up we will be able to run tests automatically.
-If a build fails, we will be able to open a Github issue.
+If a jenkins build fails, it will open a Github issue to print out its console output.